The Bidirectional Relationship Between XAI and Regulation: Operationalizing XAI for the AI Act: Conclusion

 \section{Conclusion}

 As the AI Act enters into force, AI-based systems are now regulated under comprehensive product safety rules.
-Therefore, the AI Act refers to stakeholder obligations without putting the end-users and their needs at the center of attention.
-On the other hand, the research around \ac{xai} focuses on stakeholder desiderata.
-By analyzing a \ac{cdss} under development in relation to the \ac{ai} Act and by analyzing the stakeholders from different perspectives, we map stakeholders' desiderata to the requirements of the AI Act.
-In doing so, we discuss the role of \ac{xai} in the AI Act and make the stakeholder role of the (novice) user and the subsequent relation to the affected parties explicit.
+The \ac{ai} Act mandates organizational obligations while underrepresenting end-users\,---\,creating a critical opportunity for human-centered \ac{xai}.
+By analyzing a \ac{cdss} under development in relation to the \ac{ai} Act and by analyzing the stakeholders from different perspectives, we map stakeholders' desiderata to regulatory requirements, making the role of the (novice) user and the relation to affected parties explicit.
+We demonstrate how human-centered \ac{xai} can bridge the gap between legal compliance and stakeholder needs.

-Especially in high-risk areas like healthcare, we emphasize the critical role of human oversight and competence in deploying \ac{ai} systems to ensure trustworthy outputs and appropriate decisions.
-We highlight the necessity of conducting FRIA and engaging stakeholders in selecting tailored \ac{xai} methods to build trust and acceptance.
-We see \ac{xai} as a chance to initiate a dialogue on the effective implementation of different elements of the AI Act and as an instrument to build trust in a specific \ac{ai} system at all stakeholder levels.